The Great Pyramids

 The Great Pyramids of Giza: What to Expect

 The scale doesn’t register until you’re standing at the base.
-Photos compress them into something that looks manageable.
-In person, the Pyramid of Khufu is 138 metres tall and covers 5.3 hectares at its base.
-The limestone blocks average 2.5 tonnes each.
+Photographs compress the Pyramid of Khufu into something that looks manageable from a distance.
+In person, it is 138 metres tall and covers 5.3 hectares.
+The limestone blocks average 2.5 tonnes each, and there are approximately 2.3 million of them.
+Constructed over roughly 20 years beginning around 2560 BCE, it remained the tallest man-made structure in the world for over 3,800 years.
 You spend the first few minutes just trying to take in the dimensions.

 Timing

-Go at opening (08:00) or in the late afternoon after 15:00.
-Midday in summer is brutal, with temperatures regularly hitting 40°C. The site closes at 17:00.
-The Sound and Light Show runs in the evenings and is effectively a tourist trap, though the setting is undeniably atmospheric.
+Go at opening (8am) or after 3pm.
+Midday in summer is brutal – temperatures regularly hit 40 degrees.
+The site closes at 5pm.
+The Sound and Light Show in the evenings is tourist-facing but the setting, with the lit pyramids against a dark sky, is genuinely atmospheric.

 Eating

-Don’t eat at the on-site restaurants.
-They’re overpriced and mediocre.
-Head back into Giza proper or to Cairo.
-Koshary Abou Tarek near Ramses Square is the canonical spot for koshary, Egypt’s rice-lentil-pasta street dish, at around 25-40 EGP a bowl.
+Don’t eat at the on-site restaurants – overpriced and mediocre.
+Head back into Giza or to Cairo.
+Koshary Abou Tarek near Ramses Square is the canonical spot for koshary, Egypt’s rice-lentil-pasta street dish, around 25-40 EGP a bowl.
 In Khan el-Khalili, El Fishawy has been a tea house since 1773 and is worth a stop.

 Staying